-Portfolio managers primarily choose debt instruments issued by renowned companies to build a corpus which generates the highest fixed maturity plan returns.
+Portfolio managers primarily choose debt instruments issued by renowned companies to build a corpus that generates the highest fixed maturity plan returns.
 This reduces the risk factor associated with tools further, making it one of the safest stock market tools available.

 Investing in a fixed maturity plan comes with the following associated benefits –

-A fixed maturity plan is one of the most secure forms investment as it primarily targets debt securities of renowned listed companies operating in a country.
+A fixed maturity plan is one of the most secure forms of investment as it primarily targets debt securities of renowned listed companies operating in a country.
 Debt tools act as a liability for a company, and thereby, are repaid first from annual revenues.